aljazostrez/myhours-side-panel/README.md

 ## Usage

 Click the MyHours icon in the Chrome toolbar to open or close the Side Panel.
 The panel stays visible as you navigate between tabs and browser windows.
+**IMPORTANT**: login is not possible inside the Side Panel.
+You need to login in web app before opening Side Panel (same session).

 ## What it contains